Amlodipine and atorvastatin

 Do not breast-feed while taking amlodipine and atorvastatin.

 Tell your doctor if you have ever had:

 if you drink more than 2 alcoholic beverages daily.

-Atorvastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-This condition may be more likely to occur in older adults and in people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).
+Atorvastatin can cause the breakdown of muscle tissue, which can lead to kidney failure.
+This happens more often in women, in older adults, or people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).

 Certain other drugs can increase your risk of serious muscle problems when used with amlodipine and atorvastatin.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.